jayesh6442/jayesh6442/README.md

 # Jayesh Sarvaiya

-Platform engineer focused on backend systems, infrastructure automation, and reliable software delivery at scale.
+ Engineer focused on backend systems, infrastructure automation, and reliable software delivery at scale.

 ---